Banner Health

 Your health care provider may recommend different treatment options based on how severe your condition is, the changes in your cells, your overall health and your personal preferences.
 Options include:

 • Endoscopic procedures: Treatments such as endoscopic mucosal resection (EMR), radiofrequency ablation (RFA), cryotherapy and photodynamic therapy can remove or destroy precancerous or abnormal cells in the esophagus.
-These procedures may reduce the risk of damage getting worse.
+These procedures may reduce the risk of disease progression.

 • Medications: Acid-reducing medications (such as proton pump inhibitors (PPIs)) help control reflux symptoms, making the esophagus less likely to be irritated.
-Histamine 2 (H2) blockers make your stomach produce less acid and may heal esophageal damage.
+Histamine 2 (H2) blockers reduce stomach acid production and may help heal esophageal damage.
 Anti-inflammatory drugs may reduce inflammation.

 • Surgery: In severe cases, your provider may recommend removing part of your esophagus and attaching the part that remains to your stomach.

-It’s important to control GERD symptoms and reduce your risk of Barrett’s esophagus:
+Controlling GERD symptoms can help reduce the risk of Barrett’s esophagus:

 • If you have symptoms such as persistent heartburn, acid reflux or regurgitation, make an appointment with your provider to discuss them.
 Share your concerns and any lifestyle changes you’ve tried.